Tanz0rz/haxe-fmod/fmod-scripts/README.md

 # Connecting Bank Events to Your Code

-This script gives your code an always-up-to-date, auto-completable list of everything in your sound banks.
-Press `Ctrl+B` in FMOD Studio and it writes the Haxe constants files **and** builds your banks in one step.
-Because it runs as part of every export, the constants can never drift from the project.
+This script builds a list of everything in your sound banks that you can autocomplete in code.
+Press `Ctrl+B` in FMOD Studio and it writes the Haxe constants files **and** builds your banks in one step, so the constants always match your last export.

 ![Haxe Constants Demo](../.github/fmod_constants.gif)

 ## What gets generated

 - `FmodEvents.hx`, `FmodBuses.hx`, `FmodVCAs.hx`, `FmodSnapshots.hx`, and `FmodParameters.hx`
-- A `...Guids` companion class in each file holding the matching GUIDs under the same identifiers, kept separate so autocomplete on the main class only shows the paths
+- Each file also gets a `...Guids` class: the same constant names, but mapped to GUIDs
 - `FmodEventEnum.hx` - a plain enum covering every event, for tool integrations (see [Event Enums](#event-enums))

 Use the constants anywhere a path is expected: